 How Do Clarity Aligners Work?

 3M’s Clarity Aligners have had a couple of iterations.
 The most recent, which launched in 2021, features some important changes.
-Only board-certified orthodontists can administer Clarity Aligners, so to kick things off you have to find an orthodontist near you who offers them.
+Only orthodontists can administer Clarity Aligners, so to kick things off you have to find an orthodontist near you who offers them.

 Go to Clarity’s Find an Orthodontist page and enter your zip code for a list of providers near you.
 Scroll that list and look at the specific products each doctor offers — 3M also makes Clarity Clear Braces, and not all providers work with the aligners.
 Determine which orthodontist is a good fit for you and schedule a consultation.